 Let’s face it; apartment hunting is stressful.
 With so many considerations to think through before you sign on the dotted line, the differences between a condo and a rental might not cross your mind until after you settle in to your new place.
 To help you make a more informed decision, AptAmigo created a quick-to-read comparison between apartments and condos so that when the time comes, you can make your choice with confidence.

 Looking for an apartment?
 Let AptAmigo take the stress out of finding your next perfect place.
 But first, check out our comparison of apartments vs. condos.

-What’s the Difference between Apartments vs Condos?
+What’s the Difference between Apartments Vs. Condos?

-Get in touch with your own personal apartment expert today!
-Click below to get started.
+Want to get in touch with your own personal, luxury apartment expert?
+Click below to get started!